Awarding and celebrating all the good work carried out by staff and volunteers.

 • Evidence of motivated staff, who commit to attending training to develop new skills.

-• Evidence of staff taking up-skilling opportunities by attending academy courses or the Croesi’r Bont scheme, or by taking on an apprentice (through the MM Apprenticeship Scheme).
+• Evidence of staff taking up-skilling opportunities by attending Academi courses or the Croesi’r Bont scheme, or by taking on an apprentice (through MM Cam Wrth Gam Scheme)

-• Examples of how the cylch / day nursery has improved or changed their ways of working following attending academy organized training.
+• Examples of how the cylch / day nursery has improved or changed their ways of working following attending Academi organised training

-• Examples of how the cylch / day nursery has made use of academy Learning and Development resources (Mudiad Meithrin Learning and Development Resources).
+• Examples of how the cylch / day nursery has made use of Academi Learning and Development resources (Mudiad Meithrin Learning and Development Resources)

-• Cylch Meithrin which proactively shares examples of good practice with others (e.g. other practitioners, MM, Academi or Hwb).
+• A setting which proactively shares examples of good practice with others (e.g., other practitioners, MM, Academi or Hwb)